Legal Project Management – Defining the Scope

-Scope is the core of all project planning.
-As a general rule of thumb, Scope should be clear and precise, state what needs to be done, and by whom.
+The scope is the core of all project planning.
+As a general rule of thumb, the Scope should be clear and precise, state what needs to be done, and by whom.
 This upfront plan serves as a “road map” to include overall goals and objectives for this matter.
-Keeping these agreed upon objectives in the forefront of thought helps guide all the task elements as the Scope of work begins.
+Keeping these agreed-upon objectives in the forefront of thought helps guide all the task elements as the Scope of work begins.
 Putting in the necessary time to lay out the project plan in writing, understand the moving parts, possible risks, assemble the necessary resources, and then strategize how to work them all effectively and efficiently provides the greatest chance of success.

 Working collaboratively with each team member involved in executing the plan increases overall efficiency and “buy-in.”

 The discussion begins with the client and the law firm brainstorming which opens up two-way, critical thinking to determine the tasks that must be completed.
 A task-based Scope offers advantages to completing the necessary work collaboratively in a clear, standard UTBMS task code format.
 A useful tool for beginning the process is to use a method referred to as “mind mapping,” which encourages lateral thinking – the ability to use your imagination to look at a problem in a fresh way and come up with a new solution.
 This is often referred to as “thinking outside the box” in a business context.